FIFA World Cup Comes to NYC

 The most watched sporting event on Earth, the World Cup puts soccer (or “football,” depending on the country) on a grand stage every four years.
 Nations from across the globe compete in a monthlong multistage tournament to crown a champion.

-Our area will feature eight matches overall, including the World Cup Final on July 19, 2026.
-The dates are as follows:
+The New York New Jersey area will feature eight matches overall, including the World Cup Final on July 19, 2026.
+The times and dates are as follows in Eastern Time:

 • Round of 32: June 30